MaksPikul/FightNight/README.md

 }
 ```

-As mentioned above, To add an OAuth Provider, you create a class which implements IOAuthProvider interface, no changes required to OAuthService or AccountController
+As mentioned above, To add an OAuth Provider, you create a class which implements IOAuthProvider interface and add dependency into program.cs, no changes required to OAuthService or AccountController <br>
+This design choice allows for code reusability (no need for multiple controller methods to handle multiple providers, if i were to do so, i would be re writting alot of code)
 ```C#
 public interface IOAuthProvider
 {